Kathleen Battle (Image)

 RESOURCES FOR FANS

-To meet fellow fans and share information, join the Kathleen Battle Yahoo Group. and the Kathleen Battle Facebook Page.
+To meet fellow fans and share information, join the Kathleen Battle [Fan Page] on Facebook Page and the Kathleen Battle Yahoo Group.

 NEWS AND INTERESTING TIDBITS